Your story is ready. You’re still deciding if you are.

 You do not need a writing formula.
 You need the right partner.

-Before I coached writers, I spent decades helping people navigate complexity, clarify what mattered most, and move forward when the stakes were real.
+Before I coached writers, I spent decades as a communications strategist — helping organizations and individuals clarify what mattered most, find the right message, and move forward when the stakes were real.
 Now I bring that same strategic lens to memoir and nonfiction shaped by lived experience.

 I also know what it means to live with a story before you know how to shape it.
 That is why my work is built around both discernment and structure: helping you decide what this story is, what form it wants to take, and what kind of support will help you move forward.